Jesky-Sean/Decreasing-FirstResponder-Response-Time/README.md

+notwithstanding, this is still ethical even though it takes lives by its direct use, just dont go to war with my country and no one dies - see makes it an ethical choice to not mess with me or my country.   (true but also a little lol)

 here we go again, downstairs.  fuck you all. what 3 minuts of it off now again.  hope you fucking firn. die.